-Our Improvement and Recovery Plan provides the necessary assurance to government that Woking Borough Council is committed to delivering the changes needed to meet our best value duty and tackle the significant financial challenges we face.
+"Our Recovery and Improvement Plan provides the necessary assurance to Government that Woking Borough Council is committed to delivering the changes needed to meet our best value duty and tackle the significant financial challenges that face the council.

-The plan details the actions we will undertake, together with milestones and delivery targets against which to measure performance in order to deliver rapid and sustainable improvements in governance, finance and commercial functions, and organisational effectiveness.
+The plan details the actions we will undertake, together with milestones and delivery targets against which to measure performance, in order to deliver rapid and sustainable improvements in governance, finance and commercial functions, and organisational effectiveness.

-It incorporates the support, oversight and expertise of the government appointed commissioners to establish realistic and deliverable improvements fundamental to change.
+It incorporates the support, oversight and expertise of the government-appointed commissioners to establish realistic and deliverable improvements fundamental to change.

 Continuing to strengthen our commercial and financial capability will be fundamental to our success.